GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/14_advancedRtti.md

 bs_free(data);
 ~~~~~~~~~~~~~

-# Querying RTTI
+# Querying more RTTI information
-Aside from using RTTI for serialization, you can also use it to manually query various information about objects, as well as create and cast object instances.

-Global queries:
- - @bs::rtti_is_of_type - Checks is a specific object of type *T*
- - @bs::rtti_is_subclass - Checks is a specific object derived from type *T*
- - @bs::rtti_create - Creates a new object from its type ID
- - @bs::rtti_cast - Casts an object to the specified type if the cast is valid, or returns null otherwise

-**IReflectable** queries:
- - @bs::IReflectable::getTypeName - Gets the name of the object's type
- - @bs::IReflectable::getTypeId - Gets the type ID of the object's type
+You can manually query the class hierarchy and well as class members from the RTTI type object.

 **RTTIType** queries:
  - @bs::RTTITypeBase::getBaseClass - Returns the **RTTIType** object of the base class
- - @bs::RTTITypeBase::getDerivedClasses - Returns a list of **RTTIType**%s for all derived classes
+ - @bs::RTTITypeBase::getDerivedClasses - Returns a list of **RTTIType** objects for all derived classes
  - @bs::RTTITypeBase::getNumFields - Returns the number of member fields
  - @bs::RTTITypeBase::getField - Returns information about a field from its sequential index, in the form of @bs::RTTIField
  - @bs::RTTITypeBase::findField - Searches for a field with a specific name and returns information about it in form of **RTTIField**